microtrain/bootcamp/06-CSS/01-CSSBasics.md

   }
 ```

-[</> code](https://github.com/microtrain/microtrain.github.io/commit/0d6ce1804090c131e5ec19f80222c8336cfafc8a) We will cover JavaScript in great detail later, for now copy and paste the following into index.html right before the closing body tag.
+[</> code](https://github.com/microtrain/microtrain.github.io/commit/0d6ce1804090c131e5ec19f80222c8336cfafc8a) We will cover JavaScript in great detail later, for now, copy and paste the following into index.html right before the closing body tag.

 ```html
     <script>